springernature/frontend-playbook/practices/house-style.md

 If you would like to propose a change to house style, follow these steps:

 1. Read the relevant page in the playbook (assuming it exists).
-2. Understand that you SHOULD NOT deviate from this style unless there are valid reasons in particular circumstances when the particular behavior is acceptable or even useful.
+2. Understand that you SHOULD NOT deviate from this style unless there are valid reasons in particular circumstances when the particular behaviour is acceptable or even useful.
 3. If you believe that your situation or case meets the criteria in point 2, detail to the rest of the team the benefits of making an exception or a change.
-4. If the team agrees that your exeption (or change) is acceptable and useful, submit a PR to the playbook, detailing the exception (or change) to the world.
+4. If the team agrees that your exception (or change) is acceptable and useful, submit a PR to the playbook, detailing the exception (or change) to the world.